FREE MENTAL HEALTH ASSESSMENT. start here

 Lexapro can cause withdrawal symptoms if it’s stopped abruptly.
 It’s okay to switch from taking Lexapro at night to in the morning, or vice-versa.
 However, it’s important not to suddenly stop taking Lexapro, as this may trigger withdrawal symptoms.

 If you want to stop taking Lexapro, talk to your healthcare provider first.
 They’ll give you a special tapered dosage schedule to follow so that you can limit withdrawal symptoms and stop using your medication safely.
+They may also suggest trying another antidepressant, such as switching from Celexa to Lexapro — or in this case, vice versa.

 Changing from a night to morning dosage schedule can make some side effects of Lexapro less severe.
 However, if you have persistent side effects that don’t improve, or if you simply don’t feel like Lexapro is working for you, then you may need to make further changes.